 It is very common for women to have cravings, experience bloating, develop mild acne, and have minor emotional sensitivity before and during their periods.
-Some women, however, experience a combination of symptoms so severe that they feel that they cannot go through thier daily activities.
-Women who persistently have these symptoms at the time of thier cycles, may desire medical intervention in order to function before and during their menses.
+Some women, however, experience a combination of symptoms so severe that they feel that they cannot go through their daily activities.
+Women who persistently have these symptoms at the time of their cycles may desire medical intervention in order to function before and during their menses.

 WHAT CAUSES PMS?